 After working years as Designer and Design Manager for design studios and companies, in 2009 Fabio started Freelancing on product, strategy and communication tasks, traveling to China, Germany and UK.
 His attitude toward a social and cultural impact has broadened to the vision of embracing creativity and business goals as a whole.
-Since 2010 he is part of the Teaching Staff at Politecnico di Milano for the Co.Meta Lab, exploring the potential of design for Autistic people and caregiver’s quality of life.
+Since 2010 he is part of the Teaching Staff at Politecnico di Milano for the Co.Meta Lab, currently Contract Professor, exploring the potential of design for Autistic people and caregiver’s quality of life.
 He is part of the LUDI network involved in the design of play activities for children with disabilities.
 He cooperates with health institutions for the development of experimental design projects for specific therapies and health issues.

 Italian designer Fabio Guaricci (1981) met design after a diploma in Humanities in 1999.
 The degree in Industrial Design with honours in 2005 at Politecnico di Milano has formed him technically, allowing him to begin discovering the human side of design.
 During these studies he spent one year at NTNU in Trondheim, Norway, as exchange student, took part at several international design competitions and worked as Intern in the field of design for toys.